Another Year Has Passed

 2 Responses to Another Year Has Passed

-1. Myron Lester Anderson says:
+1. Myron Lester Anderson's avatar Myron Lester Anderson says:

 Three years ago someone posted a picture of the Russian gift to the United States.
 It always bothers me that it is not well publicized.
 It is very beautiful and so appropriate. .